charliewilliams/C.harl.ie-site/content/tech/_index.md

 ---
 title: "Charlie Hooper-Williams"
-description: "I’m a technology leader and iOS developer with deep experience building products from concept through launch and scale.
-I’ve led engineering and product teams as CTO and CPO, while also staying close to the code as a hands-on developer.
+description: "I'm a technology leader and iOS developer with deep experience building products from concept through launch and scale.
+I've led engineering and product teams as CTO and CPO, while also staying close to the code as a hands-on developer.
 My work spans mobile, backend, and product strategy, with a focus on delivering clean, user-focused technology at pace.
 I thrive at the intersection of leadership and execution: shaping the vision, then making sure it ships."
 ---

 {{< cvbutton >}}